 ‘The Patriarch’s Garden’ by Mark Browning, Cycas Landscape Design

-So MIFGS madness has passed and we are settling down into real life again.
-It would not be right though, to let MIFGS go by with out detailing the beautiful gardens we were privileged to be involved with.
+It would not be right though, to let MIFGS go by with out detailing the beautiful gardens we were so privileged to be involved in.
 The first one being very special indeed, ‘The Patriarch’s Garden’ by Mark Browning from Cycas Landscape Design and Consultancy.

-If you have been reading the Lump blog, you would know that we have been working with Mark for a number of years and we have experienced many a show-time adventure with him.
-Mark is not only a great designer with who we share a mutual appreciation of aesthetics when it comes to landscape design and sculpture.
-But he is also an astonishing and unwaveringly kind individual.
-His commitment to modern landscape design incorporating locally sourced materials is steadfast.
+If you have been reading the Lump blog, you would know that we have worked with Mark for a number of years.
+And we have experienced many a show-time adventure with him.
+Mark is not only a great designer who shares a mutual appreciation of aesthetics with us when it comes to landscape design and sculpture.
+But he is also an astonishingly kind individual.
+His commitment to modern landscape design, incorporating locally sourced materials is steadfast.
 And his close nit team of sponsors and suppliers is revered as lovingly by him as his extended family openly embracing them all with hugs, kisses and “I love you’s”.

 Chris and I and all of the crew at Lump thoroughly enjoy working with Mark and we look forward to the next adventure.
 Congratulations Mark.
-BEST IN SHOW and you cant beat that!
+BEST IN SHOW!
+You cant beat that!
 Below is an article written by Laeta Crawford detailing Marks design and how Lump contributed to “The Patriarch’s Garden”.